wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/01-Plugin-Development-Practices/05-Development-Best-Practices.md

     uninstall.php
 ```

-In this example, all assets are stored in the `assets` directory, and any PHP classes are stored separately in the `includes/classes` directory.
+In this example, all assets are stored in the `assets` subdirectory, and any PHP classes are stored separately in the `includes/classes` subdirectory.

 Neither of these structures is a requirement, but they are good examples of how you can organize your plugin files.
 You should choose a structure that makes sense for your plugin and stick with it.